cblanquera/intime/README.md

 already have.
 The following were considered when writing this specification.

  - Time is meant to be lost and can only be stable by serving the network.
- - Miners can serve the environment by saving energy at their discretion.
+ - Miners can also serve the environment by saving energy at their discretion.
  - Preference to poor miners over rich ones to encourage circulation.
  - Transactions are faster with less energy by controlling the amount of zeros in the proof.